apache/fury/docs/protocols/java_object_graph_spec.md

 ## Class Meta

 Fury support register class by an optional id, the registration can be used to security check, and identify the class.
-If the class is registered, the class will have a users provided or a auto-growing id unsigned int `class_id`.
+If the class is registered, the class will have a user-provided or an auto-growing unsigned int `class_id`.

-Depending on whether meta share mode or registration is enabled for current class, Fury will write class meta differently.
+Depending on whether meta share mode and registration is enabled for current class, Fury will write class meta differently.

 ### Schema consistent

 If schema consistent mode is enabled globally or enabled for current class, class meta will be written as follows:

-- If class is registered, it will be written as a little-endian unsigned int: `class_id << 1` using fury unsigned int format.
+- If class is registered, it will be written as a fury unsigned varint: `class_id << 1`.
+- If class is not registered:
-- If class is not registered, fury will write one byte `0bxxxxxxx1` first, then write class name.
+    - If class is not an array, fury will write one byte `0bxxxxxxx1` first, then write class name.
-    - The higher bits will be `0` if the class is not an array, and will be dimensions of if it's an array, which is greater than 0, and written class will be the component class.
-This can reduce array class name cost if component class is serialized before.
-    - The little bit is different first bit of encoded class id, which is `0`.
-Fury can use this information to determine whether read class by class id.
+        - The first little bit is `1`, which is different from first bit `0` of encoded class id.
+Fury can use this information to determine whether to read class by class id for deserialization.
+    - If class is not registered and class is an array, fury will write one byte `dimensions << 1 | 1` first, then write component class subsequently.
+This can reduce array class name cost if component class is or will be serialized.
-    - If meta share mode is enabled, class will be written as a unsigned int.
+    - Class will be written as two enumerated fury unsigned by default: `package name` and `class name`.
+If meta share mode is enabled, class will be written as an unsigned varint which points to index in `MetaContext`.
-    - If meta share mode is not enabled, class will be written as two enumerated string:
-        - package name.
-        - class name.

 ### Schema evolution